-Full-Time vs. Part-Time: A full-time student is one who enrolls in at least 12 semester hours of scheduled course work during a semester or who enrolls in at least six semester hours during a summer session.
-Any student enrolled in fewer than 12 hours in a regular semester or fewer than six semester hours in a summer session is a part-time student.
+Full-Time vs. Part-Time: A full-time undergraduate student is one who enrolls in at least 12 credit hours during a semester or at least six credit hours in a summer session.
+Any undergraduate student enrolled in fewer than 12 credit hours in a regular semester or fewer than six credit hours in a summer session is a part-time student.

-Maximum Course Loads: The maximum student load is 19 semester hours per regular semester and 10 hours per summer session.
-A student may not register for more than 19 semester hours for any semester.
-Students who desire to register for more than 19 hours should submit a completed Course Overload Request form signed by the academic advisor to the Office of the Registrar for approval.
-Permission for an overload is restricted to students with a GPA of 3.0 or above.
+Maximum Course Loads: The maximum student load is 19 credit hours per regular semester.
+Under normal circumstances, a student may not register for more than 19 credit hours for any semester.
+Students who desire to register for more than 19 credit hours should submit a completed Course Overload Request Form signed by appropriate personnel and submitted to the Office of Academic Affairs for approval.
+Permission for an overload is restricted to students with a cumulative GPA of 3.0 or above or a GPA during the previous two semesters of 3.0 or higher.

-The maximum load for the summer session is 10 semester hours.
-With permission, two additional semester hours may be allowed providing the student will be eligible for graduation the same semester by virtue of the additional hours.
+The maximum load for the summer session is 10 credit hours.
+With permission from the Office of Academic Affairs, two additional credit hours may be allowed providing the student will be eligible for graduation the same semester by virtue of the additional hours.

 Under no circumstances will a student be allowed to earn more than 12 credit hours during a summer session.
+A student can take courses during the mini-term that some universities offer before and/or after the regular summer session.